 In the meantime, gold had been discovered in Colorado, and John Richard and his brother Joseph established a trading post near Cherry Creek, Colorado, in 1858.
 The post was one of the first permanent buildings constructed in the settlement, which eventually developed into Denver, Colorado.
 However, Richard’s Cherry Creek Post closed in 1859, and he returned to Wyoming.

 That same year, Richard’s old partner, Louis Guinard, started building a newer and better bridge at the site of the old Mormon Ferry crossing.
 Completed in the spring of 1860, Guinard’s bridge and trading post became the site of a Pony Express Station and, later, a stop of the Overland Mail Company.
 When the transcontinental telegraph line went through the area in 1861, it literally crossed the North Platte River on Guinard’s bridge, and his trading post now included a Pacific Telegraph Company Office.

 At that time, Guinard’s Bridge was referred to as the Upper Platte Bridge, and Richard’s was referred to as the Lower Platte Bridge.
 Though Richard’s bridge suffered from the competition, he diversified his interests and continued to work in the fur trade.
 However, with the constant threat of native hostilities and after Louis Guinard lost his son in an Indian attack, he sold the bridge to Richard by 1864.

 In the meantime, U.S. troops had occupied Guinard’s buildings for three years during the Civil War and called the site Platte Bridge Station.
 The soldiers were tasked with protecting emigrants along the trails and the newly established telegraph lines against raids from Lakota and Cheyenne tribes.

-By 1865, increased native hostilities, as well as legal problems with the United States military, Richard sold his post and bridges to the military.
+By 1865, with increased native hostilities, as well as legal problems with the United States military, Richard sold his post and bridges to the military.
 He and his family then relocated to Rock Creek on the new Overland Trail, which by then was carrying most of the transcontinental traffic.